What’s in this article

 Is the India – Singapore Comprehensive Economic Cooperation Agreement (CECA) Responsible for the Number of Indian Workers in Singapore?

-Short answer, No. The CECA do not provide unrestricted access to our labour market for Indian nationals.
+Short answer, No. The CECA does not provide unrestricted access to our labour market for Indian nationals.
 To work in Singapore, all Indian nationals must still apply for the necessary work permits or employment pass.
-Professionals and international Intra-Corporate Transferees (ICTs) wanting to enter Singapore under the CECA, in particular, must meet the applicable work pass or entry conditions before being authorized to work in Singapore.
+ICTs and professionals must meet work pass conditions under CECA to work in Singapore.

 This includes meeting the Ministry of Manpower’s (MOM) salary and qualification requirements for an Employment Pass (EP), which are the same as those imposed on EP applicants from other nations.
 Even though ICTs are free from the Fair Consideration Framework’s (FCF) job advertisement requirement, they are subject to seniority, employment history, work experience, and other restrictions that are consistent with our international duties.